 Night Vision has been designed to be readily translable into other languages.
 See the online help for information.

-A Russian translation of the program appears here.
+A Russian translation of (a previous version of) this program appears here.

 Mac OS X users can click here (21.8MB) to get a self-installing package.
 Click here if installing to OS 10.8 Mountain Lion or later.